• Skip to primary navigation

 2 stalks Celery - 2 large stalks washed and chopped finely

 You could use 500 grams ready chopped mix of the above 3 vegetables.
 Supermarkets sell bags of them in the frozen sections.
 It makes the whole pie much quicker to prepare.
 A whole lot of chopping bores the big pants off me.
-Plus my knives are never seem to be sharp enough.
+Plus my knives never seem to be sharp enough.

 50 grams ( 1.8 oz) Peas - I use frozen but fresh is fine.